Haniyya/brewing-bits.github.io/_posts/_blog/2017-04-12-off-the-rails.md

 This list might very well be expanded in the future, but for now it should fulfill our humble requirements.

-## Requirements

-For now we don't have a lot of requirements.
-We'll be building everyones
-favorite: A digital library of books.
-So what we need for now is:

-1. Persistence
-1. Routing
-1. Params handling
-1. Some business logic in the form of models

-Some things I'll save for later posts:

-1. Authentication
-1. Authorization
-1. Some kind of gui
-1. tests

 ## Come along for the ride!

 If you want to follow along, I'll push all the code to [Brewing Bits github][brewing_github], where you can follow commit by commit.

 {% endpost #9D9D9D %}